• Skip to primary navigation

 Are you like me and you love hosting Thanksgiving dinner?
 Having my loved ones all in one place, getting to feed them (my love language I swear), and getting to laugh together is one of my favorite things.

 One thing I don’t love about Thanksgiving, however, is the cost.
 If you also do not like the cost of hosting and paying for all the food, decor, beverages, and serving ware, read ahead to learn how to cut those costs!
+Finding ways to save money on Thanksgiving dinner is easier than you think!

 What is the average cost of a Thanksgiving dinner?